Sorarat/admin-management/README.md

 ```
 SECRET_KEY: This is a secret key used to encode and decode the JWT token.
 Make sure to use a secure and random string for this value.

-3. in database.py, update the following if necessary
+3. In database.py, update the following with your MySQL credentials:
 ```
 URL_DATABASE = 'mysql+pymysql://root:mysql@localhost:3306/adminManagement'
 ```

-Replace them with your MySQL credentials.

 ### 5. Run the backend
 start the backend server using uvicorn: